 Work Environment: This is a live-in position; residing within an apartment located in Boyle Hall.
 The apartment includes free high speed Wi-Fi internet access, Cable TV, parking, and laundry facilities.
 An office is located on the main floor of the Benedictine Center for Servant Leadership in close proximity to the Student Development Office.
 Regular office hours must be kept.
 Requires substantial evening and weekend hours as well as overnight on-call duty according to a rotating schedule with other residence directors.
 A meal plan is provided for those periods when dining services are in operation with the expectation the appointee will eat meals with residents in the dining centers on a frequent basis.

 This is a full-time, 12-month and benefitted administrative staff appointment.

 This position description is a general description of the essential job functions.
 It is not intended to describe all duties someone in this position may perform.
 All employees of the University of Mary are expected to perform the duties as assigned by management, regardless of job title or routine job duties.

-Qualified candidates are invited to send their letter of application, resume to: Dr. Diane Fladeland, Vice President of Academic Affairs, University of Mary, 7500 University Drive, Bismarck, ND 58504; 701-355-8140; firstname.lastname@example.org.
+Qualified candidates are invited to submit a letter of application, resume and professional references to: Sheyna Stroh, Director of Human Resources, University of Mary, 7500 University Drive, Bismarck, ND 58504; firstname.lastname@example.org.